Tohoku Rakuten Golden Eagles: 2010–2013: From disaster to championship

 After the season, Hisashi Iwakuma left the club to play in MLB.
 Rakuten went deep into the 2012 season as a playoff contender that year, but ultimately missed advancing to the Climax Series by one game and finished fourth.
 Before the start of the 2013 season, the Eagles signed former MLB players Casey McGehee and Andruw Jones.
 The Eagles finished April in fifth place, however, the next two months saw Tanaka winning consecutive PL MVP of the month awards, helping the club to finish June in second.
 The team took sole possession of first place in the Pacific League in early July and never relinquished it, winning the Eagles' their first PL pennant.
 Over the remaining three months of the season, Tanaka continued to win games and finished the season with 24 wins and no losses.
 He was awarded a record-setting five consecutive monthly MVPs from May to September.
-As league champions, the Eagles advanced directly to the Final Stage of the Climax Series Final where they defeated the Chiba Lotte Marines to advance to their first Japan Series.
+As league champions, the Eagles advanced directly to the final stage of the Climax Series Final where they defeated the Chiba Lotte Marines to advance to their first Japan Series.
 Rakuten defeated the Yomiuri Giants at home in the final game of a seven-game series to win the franchise's first and only Japan Series championship.
+Game 6 of that Japan Series would also mark the only loss, including postseason games, that Tanaka would be given, after pitching a 160 pitch complete game in Game 6, but he followed it up in what would be his final game before being posted to the Yankees, a save in Game 7.
 Starting pitcher Manabu Mima was named the Japan Series MVP after the series, and at the end of the season, Tanaka was presented with the PL MVP and Eiji Sawamura Awards, Norimoto was named the PL Rookie of the Year, and Senichi Hoshino was given the Matsutaro Shoriki Award.
 After the increased ticket demand during the 2013 season, an expansion project that increased Miyagi Stadium's maximum seating capacity above 28,000 was completed the next year.